Photos

 When you get your pictures onto your Mac, you will want to do a few things.

-If you are displaying pictures on a Web site, you may diescover that images look blurry on high DPI displays unless more pixels are provided.
-You can fix this by changing the way the picture is sized and shown on the page.
+(If you are displaying pictures on a Web site, you may discover that images look blurry on high DPI displays unless you use more pixels; the linked article describes how to do this.)

 Preparing Pictures for Web Display using Photoshop or Affinity Photo 2